pytorch/torchdynamo/README.md

 ### Install GPU/CUDA version requirements

 To use GPU back ends (and in particular Triton), please make sure that the cuda that you have installed locally matches the PyTorch version you are running.

-For the command below, you will need CUDA 11.7.
+`pip3 install -U "git+https://github.com/openai/triton@af76c989eb4799b015f8b288ccd8421558772e56#subdirectory=python"`

+For reference, the nightly version of GPU PyTorch, which includes GPU TorchDynamo, can be installed with (the command below requires CUDA 11.7)

-`pip3 install --pre torchtriton --extra-index-url https://download.pytorch.org/whl/nightly/cu117`
+`pip3 install --pre torch --extra-index-url https://download.pytorch.org/whl/nightly/cu117`

 ### CPU requirements

 There are no additional requirements for CPU TorchDynamo.
-CPU TorchDynamo is included in PyTorch, which, for reference, can be installed with
+CPU TorchDynamo is included in the nightly versions of PyTorch, which, for reference, can be installed with

 `pip3 install --pre torch --extra-index-url https://download.pytorch.org/whl/nightly/cpu`